pivotal/docs-tap/scst-sign/install-scst-sign.hbs.md

 [cosign quick start guide](https://github.com/sigstore/cosign#quick-start) in GitHub to generate your own keys and sign an image.

->**Caution:** This component rejects pods if the webhook fails or is incorrectly configured.
+>**Caution** This component rejects pods if the webhook fails or is incorrectly configured.
 >If the webhook is preventing the cluster from functioning,
 >see [Supply Chain Security Tools - Sign Known Issues](../release-notes.md)
 > in the Tanzu Application Platform release notes for recovery steps.